pmorie/kubernetes/docs/design/secrets.md

 Rotation is considered a good practice for many types of secret data.
 It should be possible to express that a secret has an expiry date; this would make it possible to implement a system component that could regenerate expired secrets.
+As an example, consider a component that rotates expired secrets.
+The rotator could periodically regenerate the values for expired secrets of common types and update their expiry dates.

 ## Deferral: Consuming secrets as environment variables